LLParse/quobyte-rancher/templates/quobyte/README.md

 # Production Deployment

 In a real production deployment, you will want to make use of dedicated devices.
-It is your responsibility to create the filesystem (`ext4` is recommended) and mount the devices (`/etc/fstab` entries are recommended to allow server reboots).
+It is your responsibility to create the filesystem (`ext4` is recommended) and mount the devices (`/etc/fstab` entries are recommended to ensure mountpoints persist across reboots).

 Assuming you are using the default device path `/mnt`, you want to mount your devices at the following locations: